turingschool/front-end-curriculum/projects/whateverly.md

 Add a file named `.eslintrc` to the root of your project and copy these [restrictions](./assets/weathrly/eslintrc.json) into said file.

-- Synthesize knowledge of OOP, classes, and JS fundamentals to create an application using React
-- Construct complex dataset to be used to implement array mutator and iterator methods to work with data
-- Collaborate and create (and iterate) on user stories
-- Demonstrate good GitHub collaboration and workflow within a large group

 # Rubric

 ## Specification Adherence

-* [ ] Novice
-- README is missing or incomplete.
-- Codebase is not organized.
-- User stories from group are never submitted.
-- Application does not solve the presented problem.
+* [ ] Novice - README is missing or incomplete.
+Codebase is not organized.
+User stories from group are never submitted.
+Application does not solve the presented problem.

-* [ ] Advanced Beginner
-- README is complete.
-- Codebase is organized.
-- User stories are completed; however, may be late.
-- Some user stories may be unclear or hard to understand.
--Application is close to solving presented problem.
+* [ ] Advanced Beginner - README is complete.
+Codebase is organized.
+User stories are completed; however, may be late.
+Some user stories may be unclear or hard to understand.
+Application is close to solving presented problem.

-* [ ] Proficient
-- Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
-- Application solves the presented problem.
+* [ ] Proficient - Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
+Application solves the presented problem.

-* [ ] Exceptional
-- Meets all expectations for `Proficient`.
-- Developers may use personas to help guide their user stories.
-- Developers may also incorporate other tools to assist in planning - workflow diagrams, story maps, etc.
+* [ ] Exceptional - Meets all expectations for `Proficient`.
+Developers may use personas to help guide their user stories.
+Developers may also incorporate other tools to assist in planning - workflow diagrams, story maps, etc.

 ------------------------------------------------------------------

 ## UI/UX

-* [ ] Novice
-* The application is confusing or difficult to use.
-* The final project presents an interface that is incomplete.
+* [ ] Novice - The application is confusing or difficult to use.
+The final project presents an interface that is incomplete.

-* [ ] Advanced Beginner
-* The application may be confusing or difficult to use at times.
-* The application shows effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
+* [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
+The application shows effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 It is not clear that the user stories helped to guide UX.

-* [ ] Proficient
-* The application has many strong pages/interactions.
-* The application can stand on its own to be used by instructor without guidance from a developer on the team.
+* [ ] Proficient - The application has many strong pages/interactions.
+The application can stand on its own to be used by instructor without guidance from a developer on the team.

-* [ ] Exceptional
-* Meets all expectations for `Proficient`.
-* In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
-* There no holes in functionality.
+* [ ] Exceptional - Meets all expectations for `Proficient`.
+In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
+There no holes in functionality.

 ------------------------------------------------------------------

 ## CSS/Sass Style

-* [ ] Novice
-* There are several (10+) instances of duplication and one or two major bugs.
-* Developers write code with unnecessary selectors or tags which do not increase clarity.
+* [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
+Developers write code with unnecessary selectors or tags which do not increase clarity.

-* [ ] Advanced Beginner
-* There is some duplication (5-10 instances) in the codebase.
-* There may be one to two minor bugs.
-* There may be some unncessary selectors or tags.
-* Application adds organization for the whole stylesheet and within rules.
+* [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
+There may be one to two minor bugs.
+There may be some unncessary selectors or tags.
+Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient
-* Application is thoughtfully put together with comments to help guide organization.
-* There may be some duplication (fewer than 5 instances) present.
-* Comments are present to assist with organization of code.
+* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+There may be some duplication (fewer than 5 instances) present.
+Comments are present to assist with organization of code.

-* [ ] Exceptional
-* Meets all expectations for `Proficient`.
-* The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
-* There are zero instances where an instructor would recommend taking a different approach.
+* [ ] Exceptional - Meets all expectations for `Proficient`.
+The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
+There are zero instances where an instructor would recommend taking a different approach.

 ------------------------------------------------------------------

 ## JavaScript / React Style

-* [ ] Novice
-* There is a significant amount of duplication and one or two major bugs.
-* JavaScript does not follow the principles of `DRY`
+* [ ] Novice - There is a significant amount of duplication and one or two major bugs.
+JavaScript does not follow the principles of `DRY`

-* [ ] Advanced Beginner
-* There is some duplication and there may be one or two major bugs.
-* The application has large components and logic could be broken apart into smaller, stateless components.
-* JavaScript may be hard to read/follow.
+* [ ] Advanced Beginner - There is some duplication and there may be one or two major bugs.
+The application has large components and logic could be broken apart into smaller, stateless components.
+JavaScript may be hard to read/follow.

-* [ ] Proficient
-* Application has little to no duplication and no major bugs.
-* Application has several components built out that logically break apart the functionality.
-* JavaScript may be hard to follow at times but is generally easy to read/understand.
+* [ ] Proficient - Application has little to no duplication and no major bugs.
+Application has several components built out that logically break apart the functionality.
+JavaScript may be hard to follow at times but is generally easy to read/understand.

-* [ ] Exceptional
-* Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-* There are zero instances where an instructor would recommend taking a different approach to design and component architecture.
-* DRY and SRP practices are incorporated, making JavaScript very easy to follow/read.
+* [ ] Exceptional - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
+There are zero instances where an instructor would recommend taking a different approach to design and component architecture.
+DRY and SRP practices are incorporated, making JavaScript very easy to follow/read.

 ------------------------------------------------------------------

 ## GitHub Collaboration/Workflow

-* [ ] Novice
-* Developers do not tag instructors in the two required PRs by due dates listed in the project outline or tagged PR has fewer than 200 lines of code.
-* The developer creating the PR does not summarize the changes or why the changes were made.
+* [ ] Novice - Developers do not tag instructors in the two required PRs by due dates listed in the project outline or tagged PR has fewer than 200 lines of code.
+The developer creating the PR does not summarize the changes or why the changes were made.
 Reviewers are not leaving line-by-line feedback/comments _or_ are merging the PR before changes are made.

-* [ ] Advanced Beginner
-* Developers tag instructors in both required PRs by due dates _or_ in one of the two required.
-* PR has less than the required lines of code in PR.
-* Reviewers do not leave line-by-line feedback.
-* May be merging PR before feedback is incorporated.
+* [ ] Advanced Beginner - Developers tag instructors in both required PRs by due dates _or_ in one of the two required.
+PR has less than the required lines of code in PR.
+Reviewers do not leave line-by-line feedback.
+May be merging PR before feedback is incorporated.

-* [ ] Proficient
-* Developers tag instructors in both required PRs by due dates.
-* PR is between 350 - 450 lines of code.
-* The developer creating the PR summarizes the changes made, why those changes were necessary, and asks for insights.
-* Reviewers leave line-by-line comments/feedback and wait to merge PR until feedback is incorporated.
+* [ ] Proficient - Developers tag instructors in both required PRs by due dates.
+PR is between 350 - 450 lines of code.
+The developer creating the PR summarizes the changes made, why those changes were necessary, and asks for insights.
+Reviewers leave line-by-line comments/feedback and wait to merge PR until feedback is incorporated.

-* [ ] Exceptional
-* Meets all expectations for `Proficient`.
-* The feedback is both kind _and_ insightful.
-* There may be numerous threads of conversation where developers go back and forth to find the best solution to the problems they are solving together.
+* [ ] Exceptional - Meets all expectations for `Proficient`.
+The feedback is both kind _and_ insightful.
+There may be numerous threads of conversation where developers go back and forth to find the best solution to the problems they are solving together.

 ------------------------------------------------------------------

 ## Presentation

-* [ ] Novice
-* Not all presenters speak.
-* Presenters give too much or too little information about the application.
-* Presenters do not use audio/visual aids or media.
+* [ ] Novice - Not all presenters speak.
+Presenters give too much or too little information about the application.
+Presenters do not use audio/visual aids or media.

-* [ ] Advanced Beginner
-* Everyone in the group speaks.
-* Presenters do a live demo of the application.
-* The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.
+* [ ] Advanced Beginner - Everyone in the group speaks.
+Presenters do a live demo of the application.
+The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.

-* [ ] Proficient
-* Everyone in the group has an opporunity to speak during the presentation.
-* The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
-* The group talks about the app, to include the planning, challenges, rewards, and collaborative aspects of the project.
+* [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
+The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
+The group talks about the app, to include the planning, challenges, rewards, and collaborative aspects of the project.

 * [ ] Exceptional
 * Meets all expectations of `Proficient`.
-* In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
-* The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.
+In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
+The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.